ugbovoyoma/IBM-Applied-Data-Science-Capstone/README.md

 # IBM-Applied-Data-Science-Capstone

-This Capstone is the 10th (final) course in IBM Data Science Professional Certificate specialization, serving as a project that consolidates all the material learned throughout the program.
+This Capstone is the 10th (final) course in IBM Data Science Professional Certificate specialization serving as a hands-on course where i will apply my data science skills to solve real-world challenges.
+This repository contains all the project files and resources for the capstone project, part of the IBM Data Science Professional Certificate program on Coursera.
+This capstone focuses on analyzing SpaceX launch data, to extract insights and build a machine learning model for predicting launch success.

 # Project Background
-SpaceX is the most successful company of the commercial space age, making space travel affordable.
-The company advertises Falcon 9 rocket launches on its website, with a cost of 62 million dollars; other providers cost upward of 165 million dollars each, much of the savings is because SpaceX can reuse the first stage.
-Therefore, if we can determine if the first stage will land, we can determine the cost of a launch.
-Based on public information and machine learning models, we are going to predict if SpaceX will reuse the first stage.
+In this capstone, i will predict if the Falcon 9 first stage will land successfully.
+SpaceX advertises Falcon 9 rocket launches on its website with a cost of 62 million dollars; other providers cost upward of 165 million dollars each, much of the savings is because SpaceX can reuse the first stage.
+Therefore if i can determine if the first stage will land, i can determine the cost of a launch.

 # Questions to be answered
 - How do variables such as payload mass, launch site, number of flights, and orbits affect the success of the first stage landing?